 To remain in good academic standing for federal and institutional aid, an Ithaca College graduate student must successfully complete 67% of all credit hours attempted.
-Class grades of F, W, I or U are not considered to be successfully completed classes.
+Classes receiving grades of F, W, I or U are not considered to be successfully completed.
 Transfer credits accepted by Ithaca College are included in this calculation.
-Progress toward program pursuit is reviewed for all students at the end of the spring semester each academic year.
+Program pursuit progress is reviewed for all students at the end of each semester.

 GPA requirements (qualitative standard)

 To remain in good academic standing for federal and institutional aid, an Ithaca College graduate student must earn a cumulative grade point average of 3.0.
-Ithaca College reviews cumulative grade point average for all students at the end of the spring semester each academic year.
+Ithaca College reviews cumulative grade point average for all students at the end of each semester.

-A student who fails to meet the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
-The student may request a one-time waiver of these eligibility requirements if he or she was unable to meet them due to an extenuating circumstance or personal hardship.
+A student who fails to meet one or both of the above requirements will be ineligible for federal and institutional financial aid until the appropriate standards are achieved.
+The student may request a one-time waiver of these eligibility requirements if they were unable to meet them due to an extenuating circumstance or personal hardship.

-The following are examples of hardship and/or circumstances that may be deemed appropriate for an appeal:
+The following are examples of hardship and/or circumstances that may be deemed appropriate for a waiver request:

-To request a waiver of the College’s SAP standards, the student must submit a Waiver Request Form to the Office of Student Financial Services.
+To request a waiver of the College’s SAP standards, a student must submit a Waiver Request Form to the Office of Student Financial Services.
 The information submitted should include the following information:

-3. An explanation of what has changed in the student’s situation that will allow him or her to demonstrate satisfactory academic progress at the next evaluation.
+- An explanation of what has changed in the student’s situation that will allow them to demonstrate satisfactory academic progress at the next evaluation.